ISUgenomics/isu-commandline-intro-2025/README.md

 ## **Assessment of Time Feasibility**

-* This material fits into a four hour session while skipping SSH and text editors.
+* This material fits into a four hour session while skipping SSH and text editors
-* Each section allows starts with explanations followed by demonstrations.
+* Each section allows starts with explanations followed by demonstrations
-* Remaining time will be given to for hands-on exercises.
+* Remaining time will be given to for hands-on exercises

 ---